ChromeUniverse/luccanotes/README.md

 LuccaNotes' live demo is deployed on Vercel (Next.js app) and Supabase (PostgreSQL database), but any hosting services with support for Next.js and/or PostgreSQL should work fine.

 **First, set up your database.** To deploy on Supabase, first create a new project.
 Once it's set up, go to Project Settings -> Database -> Connection String.
-Copy the Node.js connection string and temporarily change it your local `.env`, then push your Prisma schema by running `npx prisma db push` locally.
+Copy the Node.js connection string and temporarily change it to your local `.env`, then push your Prisma schema by running `npx prisma db push` locally.

 **Now, the Next.js app.** To deploy on Vercel, simply visit your [dashboard](https://vercel.com/dashboard), select your GitHub repo, set up your environment variables, and voilà!